pbisen/pbisen.github.io/content/DevOps/DevOps.md

 # DevOps and Site Reliability Engineering

 Welcome to my DevOps and SRE blog section!
-Here, I share my experiences and insights from working as a Site Reliability Engineer at CRED and various infrastructure projects.
+Here, I share my experiences and insights from working as a Site Reliability Engineer and various infrastructure projects.

 ## Topics Covered
 - Infrastructure as Code (IaC)